divergex/dxlib/README.md

 Eventually, `dxcore` should replace `QuantLib` within the context of **dxlib**.
 - **pandas** and **numpy** are great, and should be used in conjunction with **dxlib**.

-All modules and classes are built using Domain Driven Design, and are designed to be easily understood and used.
+All modules and classes allow for using Domain Driven Design for networking purposes, and are designed to be easily understood and used.
-I myself come from a computer science background, and whenever starting a new quant project, always found my code to end up extremely convoluted and messy.
+I myself come from a computer science academic background, with a focus on financial mathematics, and whenever starting a new research project found that my code ends up extremely convoluted and messy.
-Therefore, I believe creating a library with a strong foundation rather than a collection of scripts is the way to go.
+Therefore, I believe creating reproducible code built on calls from a library with a strong foundation rather than a collection of scripts is the way to go.

 All classes and methods are supposed to be easily serializable, deserializable, and extendable - to be freely used in a distributed and/or parallel environment.
 For now, the cache system uses both HDF5 and JSON, and the networking system allow for